-Prayut said on Tuesday that the government was receiving small lots of ordered vaccines, not huge lots at a time, and vaccinations stopped at the inoculation stations that used all their vaccine stocks.
+Gen Prayut said on Tuesday that the government was receiving small lots of ordered vaccines, not huge lots at a time, and vaccinations stopped at the inoculation stations that had high injection capabilities and used all their vaccine stocks.

 Besides, vaccinations were accelerated for at-risk people in outbreak areas including those in Bangkok to control Covid-19 and maintain the operations of factories.
 That affected some previous vaccine registrants, the prime minister said.